General Motors: Founding and consolidation

 GM was reincorporated in Detroit in 1916 as General Motors Corporation and became a public company via an initial public offering.
 By 1917, Chevrolet had become successful enough that Durant, with the backing of Samuel McLaughlin and Pierre S. du Pont, reacquired a controlling interest in GM.
 The same year, GM acquired Samson Tractor.
 Chevrolet Motor Company was consolidated into GM on May 2, 1918, and the same year GM acquired United Motors, a parts supplier founded by Durant and headed by Alfred P. Sloan for $45 million, and the McLaughlin Motor Car Company, founded by R. S. McLaughlin, became General Motors of Canada Limited.
 In 1919, GM acquired Guardian Frigerator Company, part-owned by Durant, which was renamed Frigidaire.
 Also in 1919, the General Motors Acceptance Corporation (GMAC), which provides financing to automotive customers, was formed.

-In 1920, du Pont orchestrated the removal of Durant once again and replaced him with Alfred P. Sloan.
+In 1920, du Pont orchestrated the removal of Durant once again and replaced him with Sloan.
 At a time when GM was competing heavily with Ford Motor Company, Sloan established annual model changes, making previous years' models "dated" and created a market for used cars.
-He also implemented the pricing strategy used by all car companies today.
+He also implemented the pricing strategy used by car companies today.
 The pricing strategy had Chevrolet, Pontiac, Oldsmobile, Buick, and Cadillac priced from least expensive to most, respectively.

 In 1921, Thomas Midgley Jr., an engineer for GM, discovered tetraethyllead (leaded gasoline) as an antiknock agent, and GM patented the compound because ethanol could not be patented.
 This led to the development of higher compression engines resulting in more power and efficiency.
 The public later realized that lead contained in the gasoline was harmful to various biological organisms including humans.
 Evidence shows that corporate executives understood the health implications of tetraethyllead from the beginning.
-As an engineer for GM, Midgley also developed chlorofluorocarbons, which have now been banned due to their contribution to climate change.
+As an engineer for GM, Midgley also developed chlorofluorocarbons, which have now been banned due to their contributing to ozone depletion in the upper atmosphere.